vertcoin-project/vertcoin-website/content/mine.en.md

 ![Mining rig](/images/miningrig.jpg)

 There's plenty of guides on how to build a dedicated mining rig on the internet; if you're capable of assembling a normal desktop computer, you should be able to assemble a mining rig.
 Dedicated miners are commonly using a command-line script for starting the miner so that the miner automatically starts when the machine starts.
-Most dedicated rigs use the mining software [ccminer](https://github.com/tpruvot/ccminer), which is also included in the One-Click Miner, but without the Graphical User Interface.
+Most dedicated rigs use the mining software <a href="https://github.com/tpruvot/ccminer" target="_blank">ccminer</a>, which is also included in the One-Click Miner, but without the Graphical User Interface.